 Centro Storico

-- Avoid if: you are highly sensitive to noise or crowds.
+- Avoid if: you are very sensitive to late-night noise.

 Santa Maria Novella